Ekumen-OS/andino/andino_description/README.md

 In case you want to change the physical properties of some of the components of the robot, you can do it modifying the default YAML files inside the `config/andino` folder.

-You can even add your own configuration files in another directory in the `config` folder, and passing this directory to the main file using `yaml_config_dir` xacro argument inside the launch files.
+You can even add your own configuration files in another directory in the `config` folder, and pass this directory to the main file using the `yaml_config_dir` xacro argument on the launch files.

 ## Launch Files